preciofishbone/OmniaDocsG2/roadmap/index.rst

 Workspace
 --------------------------------------------

-* Setup Wizard that can run on new tenants to set up a basic intranet solution including configuration and content.
+* Setup Wizard that can run on new and existing tenants to set up a basic intranet solution including configuration and content.
 * Community and Teamwork comments feed.

 Web Content Management